qiuxin/Tars/README.md

 # Tars
-This is the arm version tar platform.
-The funcion is completely the same as Tars run on X86.
+This is the arm version.
+The functions are completely the same as Tars X86.

 ## Compile and Installation
 Refer to the [TarsArm.md](TarsArm.md).